mvolkmann/blog/src/bun.md

 "https://github.com/mvolkmann/bun-elysia-demo", "bun-elysia-demo" %}
 GitHub repository.

-## CLEANUP UP REMAINDER OF THIS CONTENT
+## TODOs

-Compare performance of bun, deno, and node on your rush-hour code.
+- Compare performance of bun, deno, and node on your rush-hour code.
-Implement your rush-hour program in Zig.
-Compare performance.
+- Implement your rush-hour program in Zig and compare performance.

-Create code examples that demonstrate the most important bun-specific APIs.

-Does Bun share module code across projects like pnpm?

-Concerns

-- Were the Node APIs implemented to have identical characteristics with no bugs?

-More

-- Elysia is a bun-specific server framework which is 18 times faster than Express
-  - `bun create elysia project-name` generates a scaffolded app
-  - `cd project-name`
-  - `bun run dev` provides hot reloading
-  - browse localhost:3000
-  - bunx prisma init —datasource-provider mysql
-- Hono is a close competitor to Elysia